S-Samiksha/Urban_Economics/README.md

 #### Data Cleaning
 Most of the Data Cleaning was done using Python3 and the codes are available in this repository.

+Data used was obtained from 3 primary sources:
+`Data.gov.sg` <br>
+This is the government’s official website for datasets collected from various government agency.
+The dataset of interest is ‘Resale flat prices based on registration date from Jan-2017 onwards’, located at https://data.gov.sg/dataset/resale-flat-prices.
+The dataset used was a compilation of 111,027 HDB resale transactions recorded between January 2017 and September 2020.

+`OpenStreetMaps API` <br>
+OpenStreetMaps API is an open-source mapping software that allows users to perform routing operations given starting and ending points.
+This is used to generate driving distances, for HDB to CBD and for HDB to the nearest MRT.

+`LTA Bus Stop Dynamic API` <br>
+The LTA official website was used to obtain the number of bus stops.
+The website is located at: https://datamall.lta.gov.sg/content/datamall/en/dynamic-data.html.
+Using latitude and longitude, a radius of 200m was calculated.
+The number of bus stops falling within the 200m radius was calculated.

+#### Analysis using OLS regressions
+For this analysis a mix of STATA and Python3 were used.
+Only Python3 Codes are avaialble in this repository.
+Check out the folder OLS Analysis!

+#### Simple Machine Learning Using Random Forest

+Out of curiosity and as an extension, our team decided to explore machine learning to help predict housing prices.
+For machine learning purposes, we chose to use the Executive Central Dataset.

+A supervised learning model called Random Forest.
+It uses an ensemble of decision trees  to help make predictions.